-More recently, in FY 2016, salary costs increased as a result of the hiring of additional benefitseligible positions, negotiated increases for classified staff and modest retention raises given to exempt employees.
-Benefits costs increased between fiscal years 2015 and 2016 primarily due to a significant increase in health benefits costs and the benefits related to filling of vacant positions.
+More recently, in FY 2017, salary costs increased as a result of negotiated increases for classified staff and modest retention raises given to exempt employees.
+Benefits costs increased between fiscal years 2016 and 2017 primarily due to an increase in health benefits costs and the benefits related to the negotiated increases for classified staff.

-Utility costs decreased slightly between 2015 and 2016.
-Supplies and materials and purchased services are lower in FY 2016, primarily as a result of reduced spending related to capital projects.
+Utility costs decreased slightly between 2016 and 2017.
+While supplies and materials were lower in FY 2017, purchased services and operating expenses increase significantly, primarily as a result of increased spending related to capital projects.
 Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
 These fluctuations are to be expected.
 Depreciation expense is also primarily driven by capital activity, with the annual depreciation expense showing a significant increase in any year when a new building is placed in service.
 All other costs are reported as operating expenses.